rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/Component-Life-Cycle/shouldComponentUpdate-with-Hooks.md

 By default (i.e. when a custom comparison function of areEqual(), in second argument is NOT provided to React.memo() ) it will only shallowly compare complex objects in the props object.
 If you want control over the comparison, you can also provide a custom comparison function as the second argument.

 **Unlike the shouldComponentUpdate() method on class components, the areEqual function in React.memo returns true if the props are equal and this is when the Component will NOT re-render.
 And it returns false, if the props are not equal.
-And this is when the Component will re-render**
+And this is when the Component WILL re-render**

 ```js
 const MyComponent = props => {